 Stop for a minute and picture this: you, in the middle of the action.
-You’re interviewing celebrities and politicians, you’re travelling to world’s ends to find out a new and interesting fact, and you’re the first to hear the next big news story.
+You’re interviewing celebrities and politicians, you’re travelling to world’s end to discover a new and interesting fact, and you’re the first to hear the next big news story.

 And that’s the thrill of journalism you’re feeling right now!
 If this sounds awesome, then a Bachelor’s in Journalism might be the right choice for you.